Instead of just applying to a job and waiting, use LinkedIn to find someone you know inside the company.

 - Finally, thank them for their help.

-If you don’t know any of these people, you can click on their profiles and see what groups they belong to, what companies they used to work for and see if there are any commonalities.
-If you share a group, you may be able to connect with them through that avenue.
+If you don’t know any of these people, you can click on their profiles and see what associations or groups they belong to, what companies they used to work for and what school they attended to see if there are any commonalities.

-Another way to interact with someone is to see if they’ve listed their Twitter handle or personal website.
-I have found Twitter to be a great “stalking tool”.
-You can/should follow them on Twitter, observe their tweets.
-And look for an opportunity to start a dialog with them based on their tweets.
+Another way to interact with someone is to see if they’ve listed any of their social media profiles or a personal website in their contact section.
+See what they are sharing off LinkedIn and look for an opportunity to start a dialog with them.

 Additional Steps